EugeniaGenez/trabajo-final-react-90/README.md

-# To do list App Project
+# Task list App Project

-A modern to-do list application built using React and Vite.
+A modern task list application built using React and Vite.
 This application is designed to help you efficiently manage your daily tasks and maintain complete control over your activities.

 **Technologies Used:**